Campus of the University of Illinois Urbana-Champaign: Turner Hall

 Turner Hall is east of the ACES Library and is part of the College of ACES and home of the Department of Crop Sciences.

 Animal Sciences Laboratory

 The Animal Sciences Lab is adjacent to Mumford Hall to the east on Gregory Drive and is connected to Madigan Lab.

 Madigan Laboratory

 Madigan Lab is also part of the College of ACES and is immediately east of the Animal Sciences Lab on Gregory Drive and faces Goodwin Avenue.
 It can be seen from as far away as the Siebel Center along Goodwin.

 Temple Hoyne Buell Hall

 Temple Hoyne Buell Hall is due south of David Kinley Hall on the South Quad and is part of the College of Fine and Applied Arts.
 It houses the graduate division of the School of Architecture, as well as the Department of Landscape Architecture and the Department of Urban and Regional Planning.

-The building, completed in 1997, is designed by Perkins+Will, in honor and made possible by the school alumni and donor Temple Hoyne Buell.
+The building, completed in 1997, is designed by Perkins+Will, in honor and made possible by the school alumnus and donor Temple Hoyne Buell.